Key Takeaways: Top 7 AI Writing Keyboards in 2026

 - Works across all apps seamlessly

 The downside?
 The free version is quite limited compared to competitors.
 You get basic grammar and spelling checks, but advanced features like tone adjustment, vocabulary suggestions, and clarity improvements require premium at $12/month.
-That's nearly double what some alternatives charge.
+That's nearly double what some alternatives charge, though Grammarly justifies this with their extensive feature set.

-Also, Grammarly requires an internet connection for most features.
-If you're typing on a plane or in an area with poor connectivity, functionality drops significantly.
-For professionals who travel frequently, this is a legitimate concern.
+Grammarly has improved offline functionality in 2026, but still requires an internet connection for most advanced features.
+If you're typing on a plane or in an area with poor connectivity, you'll only have access to basic spell-checking.
+For professionals who travel frequently or work in low-connectivity environments, this remains a consideration.

 The keyboard also doesn't offer custom AI assistants like CleverType.
 You're working with one-size-fits-all suggestions that may not match your personal or brand voice.
 This matters less for casual users but can be frustrating for content creators and business professionals who need consistency.